alisondiazc/CGJ_PBHiFi_WGS_Analysis/0.Environment_Setup/Environment_Setup.md

 # 0. Environment Setup
 ***

-## Overview
+# Overview
 This guide contains instructions for preparing the environment and organizing raw PacBio HiFi reads for downstream genome analysis.
-It includes steps for setting up the directory structure, retrieving and converting ubam files, and merging Cell reads into a unified FASTQ file.
+The steps are: setting up the directory structure, retrieving and converting ubam files, and merging Cell reads into a unified FASTQ file.

-### Requirements
+# Requirements
 - [bamtofastq](https://github.com/jts/bam2fastq) program installed and accessible in your environment
 ***

+# Steps
 ## 1. Set an environment variable for the project
 To simplify navigation and ensure consistency throughout the workflow, we will define an environment variable called PROJECT_DIR pointing to the project's root directory.
 Ensure to replace the text inside the brackets with the absolute path to your project folder.